kitnil/awesome/README.md

 - [sc-docker](https://github.com/Games-and-Simulations/sc-docker) - Multi-platform Version of StarCraft: Brood War in a Docker Container, ready to use for bot play simulations.
 - [rebound](https://github.com/shobrook/rebound) - Command-line tool that instantly fetches Stack Overflow results when an exception is thrown
 - [google-images-download](https://github.com/hardikvasa/google-images-download) - Python Script to download hundreds of images from 'Google Images'.
 It is a ready-to-run code!
-- [redash](https://github.com/getredash/redash) - Make Your Company Data Driven.
-Connect to any data source, easily visualize, dashboard and share your data.
 - [ansible-runner](https://github.com/ansible/ansible-runner) - A tool and python library that helps when interfacing with Ansible directly or as part of another system whether that be through a container image interface, as a standalone tool, or as a Python module that can be imported.
 The goal is to provide a stable and consistent interface abstraction to Ansible.
 - [streamlit](https://github.com/streamlit/streamlit) - Streamlit — The fastest way to build custom ML tools
 - [c9-python-getting-started](https://github.com/microsoft/c9-python-getting-started) - Sample code for Channel 9 Python for Beginners course